Wilton Protective Order Lawyer

 If the court believes that a criminal protective order should remain in place for a longer period, the court may issue a standing criminal protective order under C.G.S. §53a-40e.
 The terms of this type of order may also vary depending on the circumstances.

-No. Wilson protective order lawyers know that a violation of a standing criminal protective order is treated similarly to violation of a standard criminal protective order.
+A violation of a standing criminal protective order is treated similarly to a violation of a standard criminal protective order.
 When penalized as a Class D felony, the maximum sentence is five years of imprisonment but that maximum increases to ten years if the violation is treated as a Class C felony.

 What are Civil Protective Orders?